voxel51/fiftyone/docs/getting_started/install.md

 ## Prerequisites

-Before starting this guide, you will need a working Python installation.
+You will need a working Python installation.
 FiftyOne currently requires **Python 3.6** or newer.
 On Linux, we recommended installing Python through your system package manager (APT, YUM, etc.) if it is available.
-On other platforms, Python can be downloaded [from python.org](https://www.python.org/downloads/).
+On other platforms, Python can be downloaded
+[from python.org](https://www.python.org/downloads).
 To verify that a suitable Python version is installed and accessible, run `python3 --version` or `python --version`.

-This guide also assumes that you are comfortable using a command line for basic operations (running commands, moving between folders, etc.).

 ## Creating a virtual environment